 Help Others Garden for Water and Wildlife

 Do you love your habitat garden?
 Do you want to help others use Gardening for Water and Wildlife practices?
-Complete our 24 hour Habitat Steward Training course and share your passion with homeowners, schools & local communities.
+Complete our 24 hour Habitat Steward Training course and share your passion with homeowners, schools, and local communities.

-Neighborhoods and communities can become certified as National Wildlife Federation Certified Habitat Communities when enough private yards and lands use Gardening for Water and Wildlife practices and become Certified Wildlife Habitats.
-Delaware has already created three Certified Wildlife Communities: Townsend, Newark, and Slaughter Beach!
+Neighborhoods and communities can become certified as National Wildlife Federation Community Wildlife Habitats when enough private yards and lands use Gardening for Water and Wildlife practices and become Certified Wildlife Habitats (sign delivery may take longer due to low stock).
+Delaware has already created three Wildlife Habitat Communities: Townsend, Newark, and Slaughter Beach!

 Now the Red Clay Valley Scenic Byway is in the process of becoming a National Wildlife Federation Certified Habitat Community!
-We need everybody who owns a home, business, or other land within the byway to apply for Certified Wildlife Habitat status in order to reach our goal.
+We need everybody who owns a home, business, or other land within the byway to apply for Certified Wildlife Habitat status (shipping may be delayed due to low stock) in order to reach our goal.
 Watch our FaceBook page and other local media for information about upcoming events and activities.
 This project is a partnership with Delaware Nature Society, National Wildlife Federation, Mt.
-Cuba Center, Wild Birds Unlimited in Hockessin, and Delaware State Parks’ Auburn Heights Preserve.
+Cuba Center, Wild Birds Unlimited in Hockessin, and Delaware State Parks’ Auburn Valley State Park.

 Delaware Nature Society partners with the National Wildlife Federation to bring the Certified Wildlife Habitat™ program to Delaware.
 The Certified Wildlife Habitat program at Delaware Nature Society is supported in part by Delmarva Power and SUEZ in Delaware.